ozoidemi/ePaper_guest_dashboard/README.md

 #### Note that:
 1. MDIs are imported as images.

-    This means you must have `cairosvg` and `libcairo2-dev` packages installed on your ESPHome Host Platform,
+    This means you must have `cairosvg` and `libcairo2-dev` packages installed on your ESPHome Host Platform.

     ```
     pip install cairosvg